 - Monterey Sluggo – Kills Slugs & Snails,

-- Gardens Alive Garden Pest Bait – Insect, Slug & Snail Bait (also contains spinosdad)
+- Gardens Alive Garden Pest Bait – Insect, Slug & Snail Bait (also contains spinosad),

-Iron phosphate will stop feeding by the snails and slugs quickly, and is much less harmful to pets, birds, and non-target insects than metaldehyde.
+Iron phosphate will stop feeding by the snails and slugs quickly, and it is much less harmful to pets, birds, and non-target insects than metaldehyde.
 Any unconsumed iron phosphate bait adds nutrients (iron and phosphorus) to the soil.
-Consult the label for the specific crops it can be used around and also for information on the rate.
-Products containing mesurol should NOT be used in the home garden.
-Spinosad is a natural insecticide that will also kill cutworms, ants, and earwigs.
+Consult the label for application rates and the specific crops it can be used around.
+Spinosad is a natural insecticide that in baits will also kill cutworms, ants, and earwigs.

 Monterey All Natural Snail & Slug Spray RTU (contains rosemary oil, clove oil, & cottonseed oil).

 Pesticides are updated annually.
 Last updates were done on 7/21 by Joey Williamson.